IEG Company Updates

 Egbert Taylor scoops national recycling award

-Egbert Taylor has won the Smarter Systems (Efficiency) Award at this yearโ€™s National Recycling Awards, which took place at London Hilton, Park Lane, on 27 June, beating 10 other companies that had been shortlisted for the coveted category.
-Over 600 of the recycling sectorโ€™s prominent figures came together to celebrate the waste industryโ€™s achievements, many…
+Egbert Taylor has won the Smarter Systems (Efficiency) Award at this year’s National Recycling Awards, which took place at London Hilton, Park Lane, on 27 June, beating 10 other companies that had been shortlisted for the coveted category.
+Over 600 of the recycling sector’s prominent figures came together to celebrate the waste industry’s achievements, many of which were vying for an illustrious recycling award across 21 categories.
+The award was presented to Egbert Taylor following its partnership with the UK’s largest textile recycling business, Nathan’s Wastesavers, which saw the waste container manufacturer and waste solutions provider develop an innovative locking…

 • Dundee Bins are pretty as a picture after school competition winners revealed